KOUSHIKGANDIKOTA/Jessie---LLM-powered-Task-Executional-AI-Agent-for-Workflow-Automation/README.md

 # **JESSIE – Joint Execution System with Semantic Intelligence & Efficiency**
-🚀 An **AI-powered virtual assistant** leveraging **LLMs, NLP, and automation** for human-like interactions, intelligent task execution, and workflow efficiency.
+🚀 An **AI-powered Agent** leveraging **LLMs, NLP, and automation** for human-like interactions, intelligent task execution, and workflow efficiency.
+Inspired from JARVIS AI Agent.

 ---